cockerfly/prefix/README.md

-# Search collision of public keys with prefix
+# Search collision of bitcoin public keys with prefix